FACULTY

 Jessica began her dance training at the Gainesville School of Ballet at age six.
 A professional performer with South Carolina Ballet Theatre, she also taught with the Columbia Ballet School before opening her own studio in Lexington, South Carolina.
 In addition to her classical ballet training, Jessica has performed in musical theater productions.
 With a BA degree in English and an M.Ed. in elementary education from Columbia College, she taught seventh grade for seven years.
 Jessica is an associate director of Decatur City Dance.

-Caleigh Paxton Santa Maria
+Heidi Santa Maria

 Jessica Williams